plankers/virtualization-security-compliance/encryption/README.txt

 Good Luck
 #########

-This might seem complicated but it's already.
+This might seem complicated but it's not too bad.
 Try it out and you'll see how it works.
+Keep your backup keys for Native Key Provider!
+And change the script to do what you want.
+Don't have to put up with my output, after all. :)

-Keep your backup keys for Native Key Provider.
+- Bob